jortsmoder/wikiofdark.art/docs/index.md

 Unknown efficacy.
 Inhibits YAP/TAZ pathways.
 May be used to reduce scarring, but at the cost of increasing skin aging.
 There may one day exist other ways to induce TAP/TAZ (or downstream reduce cGAS–STING activation) that reduce sking aging.

 * Research post by u/darthemofan on u/estrogel: ["Hacking YAP/TAZ mechanosensor against skin aging (in the future)"](https://old.reddit.com/r/estrogel/comments/1bpj9o2/hacking_yaptaz_mechanosensor_against_skin_aging/){.source-link}

+There is some telegram community looking at it on [verteporfin.net](https://verteporfin.net/).
+In general it seems like it does have an effect, but various self-experimentations have given mixed results.
+Some notes:

+* Most published info comes only from animal studies.
+It's FDA approved but only for a different purpose ("for treating choroidal neovascularization").
+Some few people have self-tests for scarring specifically.
+* You need to apply the verteporfin asap after injury, but approx within ~1 day seems maybe fine.
+Avoid light exposure after application.
+* Dose seems to matter a lot, current consensus is ~0.8mg/cm^2 being good, too little or too much seems bad.
+* Available form is Visudyne®, but there is a recipe using raw verteporfin, but the results using it were not great, but also they used a small dose.
+It's not water soluble so it's kinda tricky, and you would need a sonicator
+* For acne scars it seems too difficult to redo the scars.
+* Most tests use injectible form, but there are experimental papers on hydrogels also, maybe they work better who knows.

 ## Contributing